 You can find many snoring mouthpiece reviews with a simple Google search, and while most of them tend to be positive, snoring mouthpieces also have some definite downsides.
 Take a look at the pros and cons list of using these oral devices to note what you might be getting yourself into, especially if you’re considering a mouthpiece to replace other anti-snoring options like a CPAP Machine, only if advised by your doctor.

-With a anti-snoring mouthpiece, you don’t have to worry about sleeping on your side (if you’re a back sleeper) or buying a custom pillow to fit into with a cumbersome face mask.
+Sleep Position — With an anti-snoring mouthpiece, you don’t have to worry about sleeping on your side (if you’re a back sleeper) or buying a custom pillow to fit into with a cumbersome face mask.
 You can sleep however is most comfortable to you, because your snoring mouthpiece will be custom to your mouth and jaw.

 Cons -- What You Don’t Know Might Hurt You